AlexSE-Git/ECE590_07_Project/README.md

 **Robust and Non-robust features**

-Please follow the instructions in the jupyter notebook file
+Please follow the instructions in the jupyter notebook file (main.ipynb)